-Copyright © 1981 by Digital Research.
+Copyright 1981 by Digital Research.
 All rights reserved.
 No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form or by any means, electronic, mechanical, magnetic, optical, chemical, manual or otherwise, without the prior written permission of Digital Research, Post Office Box 579, Pacific Grove, California, 93950.

-The reader is granted permission to include the example programs, either in whole or in part, in his own programs.
+However, this manual is tutorial in nature.
+Thus, the reader is granted permission to include the example programs, either in whole or in part, in his own programs.